unscroller.com/cant-stop-scrolling/

 2. Give every social check an endpoint

 A timer, focus session, or scheduled checking window gives your brain a stop sign.
-Without one, the feed keeps asking for another minute.
+Without one, the feed keeps asking for another minute until your real plan disappears.

 -